Product Sales Agreement

 (b) state the quantity, date, time, and mode and place of delivery.

 2.3.
 Acceptance of Order.
-The Supplier shall respond promptly to the Customer's purchase order, advising the Customer whether it accepts the purchase order.
-Purchase orders will only become binding on the parties when the Supplier gives the Customer Notice of its acceptance.
-The Supplier will be deemed to have waived any objection to the terms of a purchase order upon its delivery of the Products detailed in the purchase order.
+The Supplier shall respond promptly to the Purchaser's purchase order, advising the Purchaser whether it accepts the order.
+Purchase orders will only become binding on the parties when the Supplier gives the Purchaser Notice of its acceptance.
+The Supplier will be deemed to have waived any objection to the terms of a purchase order upon its delivery of the Products detailed in the order.

 2.4.
 Rejection of Order.
 The Supplier's Notice of rejection shall state the specific grounds for rejection.

 3.1.
 Prices.
 Prices will be as quoted in writing by Supplier or, in the absence of a written quote, as set out on our website, customer-specific portal, or Supplier published list price at the time an order is submitted to Supplier.